AshtonHarvey/Personal_Porfolio_2022/README.md

 # Personal_Porfolio_2022
-This project is helping me practice my skills as a front end developer but also as a place to display my other projects
+This is a practice, work very much in progress kind of project that I am use to hone and display my skills as a front end developer.